F. F. Worthington: Second World War

 Worthington served as General Officer Commander in Chief of Pacific Command from 1 April 1945 to 26 January 1946.
 Later he was appointed the first Colonel-Commandant of the Royal Canadian Armoured Corps.

 Later life

-Worthy died on 8 December 1967 at Ottawa's Military Hospital.
-After his funeral in Ottawa, Worthy's body was flown by a RCAF Caribou aircraft to Camp Borden and in accordance with his wishes, was interred in Worthington Park.
-Four Centurion tanks fired a 13 gun salute and three RCAF Chipmunk aircraft did a low-level "fly-past", in tribute to a great soldier and Canadian.
+Worthington died on 8 December 1967 at Ottawa's Military Hospital.
+After his funeral in Ottawa, his body was flown by a RCAF Caribou aircraft to Camp Borden and in accordance with his wishes, was interred in Worthington Park.
+Four Centurion tanks fired a 13 gun salute and three RCAF Chipmunk aircraft did a low-level "fly-past".

-One of the things that his son, Toronto Sun columnist and founding editor Peter Worthington, always remembers about his father is that he used to say, "Until Vimy Ridge he really never felt Canadian, but after Vimy Ridge never felt he was anything but a Canadian."